thetisproject/thetis/docs/source/demo_3d_channel.rst

 .. highlight:: python

-This example demonstrates a 3D barotropic model in a tidal channle with sloping bathymetry.
+This example demonstrates a 3D barotropic model in a tidal channel with sloping bathymetry.
 We also add a constant, passive salinity tracer to demonstrate local tracer conservation.
 This simulation uses the ALE moving mesh.